What is the City doing?

 Why is the City doing this?

 The City has an ongoing program for constructing sidewalks throughout the community and maintains a priority list that ranks missing sidewalk locations based on several factors.
-Over the past four years, this area has had several reported vehicle-bike collisions.
-The addition of sidewalks along Westlake Boulevard is a long term goal of the City and is supported by a $612,600 in Federal Grant funding.
+For several years, this area has experienced a number of reported vehicle-bike collisions.
+The addition of sidewalks along Westlake Boulevard is a long term goal of the City and is supported by a $603,600 in Federal Grant funding.

 What are some of the impacts resulting from this project?

 After receiving input from area residents on the design concept alternatives and approved by the City Council, a bid process to hire a contractor will be conducted.
-Community meetings were held on October 7, 2015 at Westlake Elementary School, October 21 at the Traffic and Transportation Advisory Commission and on November 18, 2015 with the Bicycle Advisory Commission.
-Concept plans (provided below)that include input from area residents were provided at the February 23, 2016 and February 14, 2017 City Council Meetings.
+Community meetings were held on October 7, 2015 at Westlake Elementary School, October 21, 2015 at the Traffic and Transportation Advisory Commission and on November 18, 2015 with the Bicycle Advisory Commission.
+Concept plans (provided below) that include input from area residents were provided at the February 23, 2016 and February 14, 2017 City Council Meetings.

-During construction the work zone may at times have limited access to pedestrians and/or vehicle traffic.
-Since it appears some trees along Westlake Boulevard may be impacted by construction, the City will hire an arborist and a landscape consultant to evaluate and minimize impacts on trees and recommend locations where replacement trees may be planted.
+Since it appears some trees along Westlake Boulevard may be impacted by construction, the City hired an arborist and a landscape consultant to evaluate and minimize impacts on trees and recommend locations where replacement trees may be planted.
+Once approved, during construction the work zone may at times have limited access to pedestrians and/or vehicle traffic.

 When is the City doing this work and how long is it going to take?